stackbit-projects/chiro-3f8db/content/pages/index.md

     background_image_repeat: repeat
     background_image_size: contain
     background_image_opacity: 8
+    subtitle: >-
+      Located in the heart of the beautiful garden route, Cloete Chiropractic and team are a dedicated group of health care professionals that aim to achieve optimal health for you and your family.
+We take a multi-disciplinary approach to health care and we are dedicated to using only the most modern equipment and techniques in our practice.
+If you are new to our website then feel free to explore and learn more about us and what we do.
   - type: grid_section
     title: Trusted by Companies Big and Small
     subtitle: Who I work with